yangashley/task-list-api/ada-project-docs/wave_05.md

 []
 ```

-*This feature requires you to write a test.*

 ### Get One Goal: One Saved Goal

 As a client, I want to be able to make a `GET` request to `/goals/1` when there is at least one saved goal and get this response: